- Published on

 3. Copy and paste directly into your markdown

-Note: I've since migrated my blog from Jekyll and Hugo to a new site powered by Next.js, so I can't show the interactive version of this anymore.
+Note: I've since migrated my blog from Jekyll and Hugo to this new site powered by Next.js and MDX which requires some extra work to make this work.

 - Jekyll: When I was using Jekyll, I could paste in the raw html directly into markdown and it would parse it.